Christophe Arleston

 Christophe Arleston (born Christophe Pelinq, 14 August 1963) is a French comics writer and editor.
 He has also worked as Scotch Arleston.

 Biography

 In his early childhood, Christophe Arleston lived in Madagascar, Macon and Paris before returning to Aix-en-Provence.
 He studied journalism at Marseille.
 He started his career by working as a journalist and later in communications.
 He started writing radio drama for France Inter.

 In 1992 he started writing comic books for Soleil Productions.
 In 1994 he published Lanfeust of Troy.
 In 1998 he created Lanfeust Mag, a monthly comic strip.
 Since 2021, he is the head of Drakoo Editions, a fantasy comics publishing house.

 In 2010, he was the bestselling comics author in France, with 1.5 million albums sold that year.
 Between 1980 and 2023, he was estimated to have sold 15 million albums.
-To this day, he has written over 250 books.